nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**

 - 1a.
-Teacher requests to find by address with a blank or white space only parameter.
+Teacher requests to find by address with a blank or white space as the only parameter.
     - 1a1.
 Teacher’s Pet displays invalid address format command message.

       Use case ends.